-Food scientists use their knowledge of biology, chemistry, and other related sciences to develop new food sources.
+Food scientists use their knowledge of biology, chemistry, and other related sciences to come up with new food sources.
 They also research the nutritional value of food and try to find new ways to make processed foods safe and healthy.
-Some food scientists also help businesses come up with new snacks, healthy food with more flavor, or even better instant meals you can heat in a microwave!
+Some food scientists also help businesses come up with new snacks, healthy food with more flavour, or even better instant meals you can heat in a microwave!

 3. Veterinary dentist

 A veterinary dentist is an awesome STEM job in that you get to work with all sorts of animals.
-As a dentist, you practice the art and science of diagnosing, preventing and treating any disorders in the mouth, teeth, and related structures of animals.
+As a dentist, you practise the art and science of diagnosing, preventing and treating any disorders in the mouth, teeth and related structures of animals.